Get answers to some of our most frequently asked questions.

 1. Finish all of the food from one bag before adding another bag into the bin.
 If you have a small amount left, you can transfer it to a plastic bag so that you can proceed to step #2.

 2. Wash the bin with hot, soapy water and dry thoroughly before adding a new bag of food.

-3. Cut out the production code and “best before” information from the bag and tape it to the top of the bin so that if you have any questions or concerns, you can provide this information to the customer support department.
+3. Cut out the production code and “Best By” information from the bag and tape it to the top of the bin so that if you have any questions or concerns, you can provide this information to our product specialists.

 4. Store the bin in a cool, dry location.
 Extreme heat can cause the food to spoil and excessive moisture can lead to mold growth in the bin.

 How long will an open bag or can stay fresh for?

 For our dry formulas, the food will stay fresh until the “Best By” date, which can be found in the production code box.
 To help ensure freshness, we recommend you store your food in a container in a cool, dry location.
 Be sure to make note of the “Best By” date before you empty the bag into the container so you know how much time you have to use the food.